radiusxyz/bolt/testnets/holesky/README.md

   echo -n "0x"; head -c 32 /dev/urandom | hexdump -e '32/1 "%02x" "\n"'
   ```

-- `expiry` -- the timestamp of the signature expiry in seconds.
+- `expiry` -- the UTC timestamp in seconds of the signature expiry.
 To generate it
   on both Linux and MacOS run the following command, replacing
   `<EXPIRY_TIMESTAMP>` with the desired timestamp: